-Vibrant restaurant and pub scene.
-Great variety or dining options from all different cultures to suit everyone’s tastes- Japanese, Chinese, Italian, Indian, casual and fine dining as well as family friendly options.
+Waterford has a vibrant restaurant and pub scene.
+There’s a great variety or dining options from all different cultures to suit everyone’s tastes- Japanese, Chinese, Italian, Indian, casual and fine dining as well as family friendly options.

-Great live music in a host of pubs throughout the week and national events such as Day Tripper, All Together Now.
+You will always find great live music in a host of pubs throughout the week and national events such as Day Tripper and All Together Now.

 Affordable housing when compared to other major cities in Ireland